-- The PCC Community Safety Fund
+- PCC Community Safety Fund (CSF)

-- The Police Property Act Fund
+- Police Property Act Fund (PPAF)

 PCC Community Safety Fund

-Police Property Act
+Police Property Act Fund

-The Police Property Act Fund comes from the sale of recovered stolen goods or property where he owners cannot be traced.
+Police Property Act funding comes from the sale of recovered stolen goods or property where the owners cannot be traced.
 In accordance with the Police Property act Regulations (1997) all awards from this fund must be for charitable purposes.

-How to apply for Funding
+How to apply

 Progress and Budget Reporting

-If you need help with your application, please call 01642 301632.
+If you need help to complete your application, please contact us at firstname.lastname@example.org

 Other funding opportunities